Highest weight modules with respect to non-standard Gelfand-Tsetlin subalgebras: Action on relation graphs

 For $\lambda\in\mathfrak{h}^{*}$, we denote by $M(\lambda)$ the Verma module of highest weight $\lambda$, and by $L(\lambda)$ the simple quotient of $M(\lambda)$ by its unique maximal submodule.
-Accordingly with Definition \ref{def lambda-sigma-adm}, a weight $\lambda$ will be called \emph{$id$-relation weight} if the highest weight module $L(\lambda)$ is a relation Gelfand-Tsetlin module with respect to the standard Gelfand-Tsetlin subalgebra.
-In \cite[Theorem 4.8]{FMR21}, a characterization of $id$-relation weights was provided.
+According to Definition \ref{def lambda-sigma-adm}, a weight $\lambda$ will be called \emph{$id$-relation weight} if the highest weight module $L(\lambda)$ is a relation Gelfand-Tsetlin module with respect to the standard Gelfand-Tsetlin subalgebra.
+In \cite{FMR21}, a characterization of $id$-relation weights was provided.
 Namely,

 \begin{proposition} A weight $\lambda=(\lambda_1, \dots, \lambda_n)$ is an $id$-relation weight if and only if one of the following conditions holds: \begin{itemize} \item[(i)] $\lambda_i-\lambda_j\notin \mathbb{Z}_{\leq i-j} $ for all $1\leq i< j< n$. \item[(ii)] There exist unique $i,j$ with $1\leq i< j< n$ such that: \begin{itemize} \item[(a)] $\lambda_r-\lambda_{r+1}\in \mathbb Z_{\geq 0}$ for each $r\geq j$, \item[(b)]$\lambda_r-\lambda_s\notin \mathbb{Z}_{\leq r-s} $ for each $r\neq i$ and $s\geq j$, \item[(c)] $\lambda_n-\lambda_i\in \mathbb{Z}_{\geq n-i}$. \end{itemize} \end{itemize} \end{proposition}